gasparl/neatstats/EXAMPLE.md

 This is not so nice though: let's modify rounding of RTs to zero, and convert error rates to percentages.
 (For the latter, you need to use a vector input, so in this case the original column values, e.g. `subjects_merged$er_green_negative`, multiplied manually by `100`.)

+Also, here I set `to_clipboard = TRUE`, which puts the table on your clipboard with plain format.
+This you can copy into Excel, and from that to Word, and you have the table.
+(Unfortunately Word doesn't produce nice table when copied there directly.)

+(Note: you can also add new names for each column by the `aggr_neat`'s `new_name` parameter, but I didn't; it may be clearer to keep the original names here, and just rename them in the final table in Word.)

 ```R
 table_neat(
     list(